Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Panthers stats and trends

-- Carolina has four wins against the spread in nine games this year.
+- In Carolina's nine games this year, it has four wins against the spread.

-- Carolina's games this season have eclipsed the over/under two times in nine opportunities (22.2%).

 - When Carolina puts up more than 17.2 points, it is 4-3 against the spread and 4-3 overall.

-- In games that Carolina totals over 321.0 yards, the team is 4-1 against the spread and 4-1 overall.
+- Carolina is 4-1 against the spread and 4-1 overall when the team amasses more than 321.0 yards.

-- This season the Panthers have 15 turnovers, two fewer than the Cardinals have takeaways (17).
+- The Panthers have turned the ball over 15 times, two fewer times than the Cardinals have forced turnovers (17).

 Home and road insights

-- Arizona has two wins against the spread, and is 3-1 overall, at home this year.
+- At home this season, Arizona has two wins against the spread and is 3-1 overall.

-- This year, in four home games, Arizona has gone over the total once.
+- This season, in four home games, Arizona has gone over the total once.

-- Carolina has two wins against the spread, and is 2-2 overall, in away games.
+- Carolina is 2-2 overall, with two wins against the spread, in away games.

-- This season, in four away games, Carolina has hit the over once.
+- This season, in four away games, Carolina has gone over the total once.

 Powered by Data Skrive.